 Funding Commitment

-Funding commitment represents our committed capital related to one of our equity method investments in the amount of \$15.0 million.
-As of June 30, 2022, our remaining capital commitment was \$12.8 million and is expected to be paid from time to time over the investment period.
+Funding commitment represents our committed capital related to two equity method investments.
+As of June 30, 2024, our remaining capital commitment was \$8.2 million and is expected to be paid from time to time over the investment period.